savonet/book/language.md

 ### Recursive functions

-Liquidsoap supports functions which are _recursive_, i.e., that can call themselves.
-For instance, in mathematics, the factorial function on natural numbers is defined as fact(n)=1×2×3×...×n, but it can also be defined recursively as the function such that fact(0)=1 and fact(n)=n×fact(n-1) when n>0: you can easily check by hand that the two functions agree on small values
+Liquidsoap supports functions which are _recursive_\index{recursive function}\index{function!recursive}, i.e., that can call themselves.
+For instance, in mathematics, the factorial\index{factorial} function on natural numbers is defined as fact(n)=1×2×3×...×n, but it can also be defined recursively as the function such that fact(0)=1 and fact(n)=n×fact(n-1) when n>0: you can easily check by hand that the two functions agree on small values